Here’s Why Ethereum Classic Has Nearly Tripled

 In a recent report, Sami Kasab of Messari said Ethereum's mining network consists of two types of hardware, which are ASICs and GPUs.
 He explained that ASICs can't be repurposed for other applications aside from mining ether.
 Additionally, Ethereum Classic is the only other proof-of-work coin miner can mine using an ETH ASIC because its hashing algorithm is compatible with ether's algorithm.

 Ethereum Classic resulted from a hard fork of Ethereum following a hack of The Dao smart contract on the Ethereum blockchain in 2016.
-AntPool, a mining pool affiliated with Bitmain, recently invested $10 million in the Ethereum Classic ecosystem.7 Travel Stocks That Will Benefit as Covid Restrictions End
+AntPool, a mining pool affiliated with Bitmain, recently invested $10 million in the Ethereum Classic ecosystem.7 Blue-Chip Dividend Stocks That Won’t be Impacted by Rising Interest Rates

 .